 (b) the number of ballot papers rejected as informal,

-and shall sign the statement and return the writ to the Clerk of the Writs who shall transmit it to the Governor.
+and shall sign the statement and in the case of a referendum as to a Bill, transmit the writ to the Governor.

 (2) The day on which the writ was indorsed under subsection (1) shall be deemed to be the day of the return thereof.